 So what is vacuum resin infusion?
 Good question.
-A couple of years ago I had never heard of it, at least not in relation to flute making.
+In 2015 I had never heard of it, at least not in relation to flute making.
 I became familiar with vacuum chambers at the time because I was researching methods for speeding up the drying of wood.
 Any flute maker will tell you that the acquisition and storage of wood for flute making is a big part of the job.
 One can buy kiln dried wood, which is very nice, but often the nicest pieces of wood are sourced in such a way that they have never been through any commercial drying process and they need a considerable amount of time to settle and dry before they can be used.
 With some of those oily, dense tropical hardwoods it can take many years for this to happen naturally.

 I had heard of the use of vacuum chambers for speeding up this process.
 These chambers can pull a fairly powerful vacuum that literally sucks the moisture out of the wood by accelerating the natural drying process.
 So that what might take months and years of drying can be done in days.

 It sounds like magic, but there are downsides to this process.
 If done on very dense woods that are still quite green it can cause “checking”, which is another word for “cracking”.
 This is a danger with woods that air dry as well, but highly accelerated drying can exacerbate this.
 I’ve already had some experience with this phenomena.
 However, it is a small price to pay for the ability to make flute timbers available sooner rather than later, especially for a maker who is still in the process of building and organizing stock that is meant for use years down the road.
 So I acquired a vacuum chamber for this purpose, but after using it for some time I’ve come to think that the best use of the vacuum chamber is not for drying wood after all!
 An oven works better under the right conditions.
 What I found to be the best use of the chamber is a process called “vacuum resin infusion”.

 For the resin to cure, it has to be heated to a temperature of 200 degrees for a minimum of an hour.
 That means that the* inside* of the billet has to reach this temperature and stay there.
 If it cools too soon or if the temperature fluctuates too low, the curing process is aborted and cannot be restarted.
 If that happens, you have to chuck out the billet and start again, so it is very important to get it right.

 When I was researching the benefits of resin infusion, I kept asking myself why more flute makers weren’t doing it.
 It seemed like a great solution to all sorts of difficulties, but now I know the answer.
 I’m delighted that I have this tool at my disposal because it allows me to to utilize many woods that would not, in other circumstances, be ideal.
 It allows me to make flutes in ways that would be impossible (or ill-advised) without the stabilization process.
 BUT…

 Published Friday, October 26, 2018